bucs110a0fall21/final-project-ampalker/README.md

 ***

 ## Project Description *(Software Lead)*
 Our project is of a game that has an enemy ghost move randomly on the screen.
 The main character has unlimited double jumps (to hit the ghosts) on the screen.
 There is a 3/5 chance that there will be a successful hit.
 If he does successfully hit the ghost, a dog fact appears on the screen as a reward.
-If he does not, "Miss!"
-Will appear and there will be no dog fact.
+If he does not, "Miss!" will appear and there will be no dog fact.

 ***